#1 A Better Batman

 Battles between the Megadeuses form the core The Big O‘s action scenes and they are certainly spectacular.
 Animation was handled by Studio Sunrise, but the Megadeuses feel very different from the mechas of any other Sunrise license.
 They’re lumbering giants who trot around Paradigm City almost like Kaiju, which is fitting as their fights frequently end up damaging large swathes of the city around them.
 Attacks also hit hard, frequently causing “realistic” damage to the robots.

 An effort is also made to entirely contextualize the functionality of these machines.
 Their operators use pedals to move them forward, levers to wind up and throw punches, and the rockets, lasers, etc. that are thrown around correspond to buttons and switches.
-A lot of focus is put on consistency, which makes the anime very satisfying for those who love mechanical design in anime.
+Focus is put on consistency, which makes the anime satisfying for those who love mechanical design in anime.

 #3 Psychological theming

 While the idea of “Batman with giant robots” sounds goofy on paper, The Big O is actually quite ambitious when it comes to writing.
 With the anime adaptation being handled by Chiaki J. Konaka (Serial Experiments Lain, Texhnolyze), a lot of focus is put on various psychological themes and the mindsets of the show’s characters.